Best Things to Do in Le Marais Paris

 Place des Vosges - Paris

-Place des Vosges is high on the top of our Le Marais things-to-do list.
-Place des Vosges is one of the royal squares in Paris.
+Place des Vosges is one of the Royal Squares in Paris.
 It is also the oldest (1605) and the most elegant square in Paris.

 A perfect square of 140 m x 140 m, Place des Vosges embodied the first European program of royal city planning.
 Made of 36 identical elegant buildings connected by a continuous arcade with cafés and shops, only the Pavillon du Roi (Saint-Antoine side) and the Pavillon de la Reine (opposite) are different.
-Le Pavillon de la Reine is today one of the best hotels in Le Marais, and we always recommend it.
+Le Pavillon de la Reine is today one of the best hotels in Le Marais, Paris.

 Place des Vosges is an exclusive place to live, but it is also a place for a stroll or to meet some friends.
 You can also enjoy a Parisian picnic in the shade of the trees in the landscaped garden.